marwannelsayed/DocEx/README.md

 ## 🙏 Acknowledgments

-- **Kaggle**: For providing the email and invoice datasets
+- **Kaggle**: For providing the document datasets for email detection
 - **Tesseract OCR**: For optical character recognition
 - **spaCy**: For natural language processing
 - **PyTorch**: For deep learning framework

-AI information extractor and document classifier
+**DocEx - AI-powered email detection and document classification system**